DoctorEvidence/dpackjs/README.md

 	10 - date - next block is a number (read in open mode) as date in epoch milliseconds 11 - Map (read next block as array in open mode for keys, next block again as array in open mode for values) 12 - Set (read next block as array in open mode)
 	13 - Value with length defined.
-Read the next block in open mode as a number to determine length, and then the next block after that in open to determine value
+Read the next block in open mode as a number to determine length, and then the next block after that in open mode to determine value
-	14 - Value with referenceable id (read the next block as a number to determine the id, and the next block in open mode) 15 - binary (base 64) (next block is read in string mode as a base 64 string to be decoded as a binary struture) ... - extensions
+	14 - Object with referenceable id (read the next block as a number to determine the id, and the next block in open mode) 15 - binary (base 64) (next block is read in string mode as a base 64 string to be decoded as a binary struture) ... - extensions
 	15 - gzip